G. Aravindan

-G. Aravindan (Govindan Aravindan, in some references); Born: 23 January 1935; Died: 15 March 1991.

-Aravindan was an Indian film director, cartoonist, screenwriter and musician and one of the pioneers of parallel cinema in Malayalam.
-He was known for his unorthodox way of filmmaking; he changed his cinematic forms consistently and experimented in storytelling without regular narrative styles.
+G. Aravindan (Govindan Aravindan in some references, 23 January 1935 – 15 March 1991) was an Indian film director, cartoonist, screenwriter and musician and one of the pioneers of parallel cinema in Malayalam.
+He was known for his unorthodox way of filmmaking; he changed his cinematic forms consistently, and experimented in storytelling without regular narrative styles.

-He studied at the Karapuzha NSS English high school and CMS college in Kottayam and, in 1955, graduated in Botany from the University College Trivandrum (University of Travancore at the time).
+He studied at the Karapuzha NSS English high school and CMS College in Kottayam and, in 1955, graduated in botany from the University College Trivandrum (University of Travancore at the time).
 Before venturing into films, he was an established cartoonist.
 He had also worked in theatre and occasionally directed music for other filmmakers.
 The Government of India awarded him the fourth highest civilian award of Padma Shri in 1990.

 Biography

-G. Aravindan was the son of the humorist and lawyer M. N. Govindan Nair, who was also one of the founders of Sahitya Pravarthaka Co-operative Society, the writers co-op that began in Kottayam in 1945.
-Aravindan had early exposure to the art and literary world through the writers who visited his parents' home, and the home of the writer Karoor Neelakanta Pillai, his neighbour and Mother's relative.
-Aravindan has said in an interview that he used to read syndicated comic strips like Blondie, Sad Sack, Donald Duck and Punch magazine that his father would bring for him and his siblings.
-Many of his fellow students at the University college in Trivandrum also later became artists and writers; like the painter A. Ramachandran and the writers N. Mohanan, Sugathakumari, Thirunalloor Karunakaran, O.N.V.
-Kurup et al. They were also part of his friend circle during in their later years.
+G. Aravindan was the son of humorist and lawyer M. N. Govindan Nair, who was also one of the founders of the Sahitya Pravarthaka Co-operative Society, a writers co-op established in Kottayam in 1945.
+Aravindan had early exposure to the art and literary world through writers who visited his parents' home, and the home of writer Karoor Neelakanta Pillai, his neighbour and mother's relative.
+Aravindan has said in an interview he used to read syndicated comic strips like Blondie, Sad Sack, Donald Duck and Punch magazine his father would bring for him and his siblings.
+Many of his fellow students at the University college in Trivandrum also later became artists and writers; like painter A. Ramachandran and writers N. Mohanan, Sugathakumari, Thirunalloor Karunakaran, O. N. V. Kurup et al. They were also part of his friend circle in their later years.

 Aravindan started his professional life in 1956 as an officer at the Rubber Board, a Government of India organisation and was involved in Kerala's film society movement soon after Adoor Gopalakrishnan started his Chitralekha film society.
-In the late 50s he occasionally drew cartoons in periodicals like Kerala Bhushanam, Deshabandhu (both literary magazines published from Kottayam) and Mathrubhumi weekly (published from Kozhikode / Calicut).
+In the late 1950s, he occasionally drew cartoons in periodicals like Kerala Bhushanam, Deshabandhu (both literary magazines published from Kottayam) and Mathrubhumi weekly (published from Kozhikode / Calicut).

-In 1960, the then editor of Mathrubhumi weekly, N.V.
-Krishna Warrier, invited him to publish a cartoon series in the weekly.
-Subsequently, starting 22nd January 1961, Aravindan began his 6-column, single-page, narrative cartoon series Cheriya Manushyarum Valiya Lokavum (Small People and a Big World) which dealt with the social encounters of its central characters, Ramu and Guruji, mingled with political and social satire.
-Aravindan was not an employee of Mathrubhumi and was holding a day job as a field officer at the Rubber Board during his cartooning days.
-When the series started in 1961, he was working at Kothamangalam, and then, Kottayam and Trivandrum.
-He got a job transfer to Kozhikode in 1969, during the latter part of the series' creation, and was in Kozhikode from 1969 – 1974.
-(Though many references wrongly suggest that the series began when he was working in Calicut.)
-The cartoon series ended on 2nd December 1973.
+In 1960, the then editor of Mathrubhumi weekly, N. V. Krishna Warrier, invited him to publish a cartoon series in the weekly.
+Subsequently, starting 22 January 1961, Aravindan began his 6-column, single-page, narrative cartoon series Cheriya Manushyarum Valiya Lokavum, (Small People and a Big World) which dealt with the social encounters of its central characters Ramu and Guruji, mingled with political and social satire.
+Aravindan was not an employee of Mathrubhumi and held a day job as a field officer at the Rubber Board during his cartooning days.
+When the series started in 1961, he was working at Kothamangalam, and then Kottayam and Trivandrum.
+He got a transfer to Kozhikode in 1969, during the latter part of the series' creation, and was in Kozhikode from 1969 to 1974.
+Though many references wrongly suggest the series began when he was working in Calicut.
+The cartoon series ended on 2 December 1973.